 - Cover leftover frosted or unfrosted rolls tightly and store for up to 3 days at room temperature or up to 5 days in the refrigerator.

-Make ahead/overnight: This dough can be made the night before through step 4.
+- Make Ahead Instructions: This dough can be made the night before through step 4.
 Cover with plastic wrap and let rest in the refrigerator overnight.
 The next morning, remove from the refrigerator and allow to rise in a warm environment, about 1 hour.
 Continue with step 6.